DavidMarom/redberry-crm/README.md

 # Redberry CRM
-## A lightweight CRM system for your business.
+## A lightweight CRM system for small businesses.

-🚀 No sign up required.
-Just login with your Google account and start using it.
+🚀 No sign up.
+Just login with your Google account and start working!

 [redberry-crm.com](https://www.redberry-crm.com/)